What is history?

 Why is history important?

-History helps understand how the world changes; in a world that changes ever more rapidly, history is more important than ever.
+History helps understand how the world changes.
+In a world that changes rapidly, history matters more than ever.

 According to this New Yorker article, history "helps us understand how we got here and why things are the way they are."